Learning To Program Is Getting Harder - Slashdot

 My first "real" program was written on the MC-10.
 A semi-functional Pac-man clone that used the semigraphic GET and PUT instructions.
 I got it to the point where I could move the "Pacman" (just a yellow block) around a maze and gobble up other blocks, but the semigraphics on the MC-10 and the Color Computers was so sucky that if a yellow block touched another colored block, it would turn it yellow.
 Still, as far as I got it, it was still pretty cool.

-TFA is wrong (Score:5, Informative)
+TFA is wrong (Score:4, Informative)

 software availability and incentive changed too (Score:3)